-The Seattle Mariners took the baseball world by storm at the trade deadline when they swung a pair of trades with the Arizona Diamondbacks to acquire sluggers Josh Naylor and Eugenio Suárez.
+The Seattle Mariners took a big risk at the trade deadline last year.
+They swung a pair of trades to add veteran sluggers Josh Naylor and Eugenio Suárez in an attempt to push for the World Series title.

 America's favorite pastime has more memorable performances than any sport.
 As such, figuring out which pitchers had the best seasons ever is no easy task.